GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 The network layer is responible for the delivery of packets from the original source to the final destination, possibly accross multiple networks.

+Packet do not change during the end to end transfer, which means the packet may pass through several router and change the frame covering it for serveral times.

-The major of the network layer:
+The major duty of the network layer:

 1. Logical Addressing:
 The network layer adds a header to the data unit coming from the upper layer that includes the logical address of the sender and receiver.

 2. Routing:
 When indepent networks or links are connected to create an internetwork.
 The connected deivces route the packets to their final destination.
 The network layer provides this mechinsm.

 3. Intermediating: